Head Idioms

 Conversation 1:

-• Person 2: “Well then, you will just have to close your eyes and think of England until he is done.”
+• Person 2: “Well, just close my eyes and think of England until it’s over.”

 Conversation 2: